Our City Farm

 After my mild "success" with eliminating peanuts from my diet, I started to research more about food.
 I learned about GMO's, about how chickens and cows are fed, treated and processed.
 I learned about antibiotics and hormones.
 I bought seeds and three baby chicks.
 It was a start.
 But I wasn't truly able to put it all together until after my third, severely allergic child was born.
 We were 3 for 3 and while there were some mild allergies in my family history and my husband's I felt there was something much bigger at work here.

 Fastforward 10 years since that frantic visit to the ER with an unconscious 10 month old, I'm a farmer!
 I've learned so much about food and immunology.
 I also developed my own severe allergies but I'm working through that with a change in diet.
 My children are healthy and living with their food allergies with serious understanding.
 They are very much aware of the danger and are always asking if items are "safe" for them, even my 5 year old risktaker.

 I know that today's factory farms and big business growers don't have my family's best interest at heart.
-I knew that if I grew my own food, I would do it with the care, free of harmful chemicals, hormones and steroids.
+I knew that if I grew my own food, I would do it with care; free of harmful chemicals, hormones and steroids.
 I started my farm because I felt that everyone deserved to have food that was safe and healthy for their family and if these large corporate farms refused to do it, I would.
-So, here I am growing for you family as if it was my own because everyone deserves good food.
+So, here I am growing for your family as if it were my own because everyone deserves good food.